 Be Prepared for a Disaster: Our Tips for Evacuating with Dogs

 No matter where you live, catastrophe can strike without warning.
-Even if you don’t have to worry about hurricanes or floods, you could be at risk for unpredictable disasters like earthquakes, tornadoes, chemical spills or even a terrorist attack.
+Even if you don’t have to worry about hurricanes or floods, you could be at risk for unpredictable disasters such as earthquakes, tornadoes, chemical spills, or even a terrorist attack.

 If your kitchen bursts into flames or an officer orders you to leave your home for your own safety, you need to have an emergency plan in place that includes your dogs.

 According to the American Kennel Club, each year 500,000 pets are affected by house fires.
 Jim Carson, of Lake Wylie, South Carolina, was awakened at 1:00 a.m. last January by a firefighter pounding on his door.
 A neighbor’s burning house threatened to set Jim’s home ablaze.
 He had to get out.
 Jim rounded up his dog, Heidi, and cat, Indiana, and took them outside to safety.

 Jim says it was blind luck he happened to store the carriers in the closet near the door.
 “It was nice, quick, and efficient, and now I would never think about keeping them anywhere else," he says.
 “The outside situation was chaotic, and the animals were scared to death.
 I was able to put them in the car and out of harm's way.
 I have no doubt that if they weren't in the cages, they’d have bolted."